testillano/h2agent/README.md

 *Variables substitution:*

-Before describing sources and targets (and filters), just to clarify that in some situations it is allowed the insertion of variables in the form `@{var id}` which will be replaced if exist (**only normal variables can be used in that form**: global ones are excluded to avoid possible performance impact on load testing, but you could transfer a global variable into normal one to overcome this limitation).
+Before describing sources and targets (and filters), just to clarify that in some situations it is allowed the insertion of variables in the form `@{var id}` which will be replaced if exist, by local provision variables and global variables.
 In that case we will add the comment "**admits variables substitution**".
 At certain sources and targets, substitutions are not allowed because have no sense or they are rarely needed: